UniversalDevicesInc/html-node-views/README.md

 Any file in this repository will be available at https://username.github.io/filename  however this file name has characters which need to be encoded (more on this below) so use the following URL instead to verify the file is being served.
-The character "?" (%3F) must be encoded for this file to be viewed.
+The character "?" (%3F) must be encoded for this file to be viewed in a web browser.
 ```
 https://username.github.io/example-tile%3Fheight%3D180%26span%3D3.html
 ```